su1214/mining-homework/exercise 4/exercise_4.md

 | politics         | 14098 |
 | sports_fandom    | 12564 |

-Ignoring chatter sinxe it doesn’t belong to any single category.
+Ignoring chatter since it doesn’t belong to any single category.
 `Photo sharing`, `health_nutrition`, `cooking`, `politics`, `sports_fandom` are the top 4 popular tweet categories in the dataset.

-Let’s try to run a standard PCA algoritm on the data
+Let’s try to run a standard PCA algoritm on the data.

 ![](exercise_4_files/figure-markdown_github/pca-1.png)

-standard PCA doesn’t really help in this case because we are not looking into a specific category of tweet.
+The standard PCA doesn’t really help in this case because we are not looking into a specific category of tweet.
 But grouping them into clusters along with this graph can show us the categories that are grouped together.

 Let’s do a hierarchical clustering model and see if we can group the categories together to get a more idea about the broader market